-Just south of Arles, Provence's rolling landscapes yield to the flat, marshy wilds of the Camargue, famous for teeming birdlife – roughly 500 species.
-Allow ample time to birdwatch: grey herons, little egrets, shelducks, avocets, oystercatchers and yellow-legged gulls are among the species to spot.
+Just south of Arles, Provence's rolling landscapes yield to the flat, marshy wilds of the Camargue, famous for teeming birdlife – roughly 500 species, from grey herons and little egrets to avocets and oystercatchers, as well as the candy-pink flamingo, which enjoys the mild winters of these expansive wetlands.

 Stes-Maries de la Mer